shivanuj13/simple_blogger_backend/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
+The Simple Blogging App Backend is released under the MIT License.
+Feel free to use and modify the code for your own projects.